cbrosius/homelab_cert_manager/README.md

 To use Homelab Cert Manager, just download and install the Docker-Image from the github-repo (ghcr.io/cbrosius/homelab_cert_manager/homelab_cert_manager:latest)

 As an alternative you can clone the repo and compile the project by yourself locally.

+When Homelab Cert Manager has started, got to https://<IP-Of-HomeLAB Cert Manager>:8443 or https://<IP-Of-DockerHost>: and whatever port is used when running as docker-container.

+Use admin/admin as Username/Password

+- Create HomeLAB Root Certificate
+- add new HomeLAB Root Certificate to trusted Root-Certificates on your local machine
+- (optional) replace self-signed HomeLAB Cert Manager Certificate with a signed one
+- start creating certificates for your services
+- configure/use the new certificates for your services